 5. Katskhi Pillar

-Georgia doesn’t only have unique places in the ground or in the mountains, but also in the air.
-Take the Katskhi Pillar for example, a 40 meter high limestone monolith that is also known as “the Pillar of Life”.
-Around the 4th century this rock became a place of seclusion for the ‘Stylites’, a religious group who had a “slight” obsession with sitting on top of narrow pillars to come closer to God.
+Georgia doesn’t only have unique places on the ground or in the mountains, but also in the air.
+Take the Katskhi Pillar, for example, a 40-meter high limestone monolith that is also known as “the Pillar of Life”.
+Around the 4th century, this rock became a place of seclusion for the ‘Stylites’, a religious group who had a “slight” obsession with sitting on top of narrow pillars to come closer to God.
 How they got up on the Katskhi Pillar and were able to build a church on top of there is still a big mystery!
 It was only in 1945 that the first researchers were able to climb it.
 Oh, and the most extraordinary thing: a monk has been living on top of that remote pillar for 20 years!

 Read more about him and this incredible pillar in Katskhi Pillar – the most incredible cliff church in the world.